 Most dog owners are responsible and clean up after their pets, but a small number continue to cause problems.
 Dog fouling is a health risk to all people and can cause the infection 'Toxocariasis' which can lead to blindness.
 It can also transmit infections and diseases to other animals.

 The Fouling of Land by Dogs (District of Eden) Order 2008 designates areas of land where owners must pick up after their dogs, or face a fixed penalty ticket of £75, and possibly a fine of up to £1,000.

-You can put wrapped dog waste in:
+You can put bagged dog waste in:

-- a dog waste bin;
+- a litter bin;

 It is every dog owner's duty to clean up after their dog.
 Do not give all dog owners a bad name.

 Report dog fouling